 Notwithstanding this refined list of tie-down straps and their accessories, it can still get overwhelming for an amateur to figure out what’s the best among a few given.
 So, I’ve decided to negate such confusions with this short yet comprehensive buyer’s guide.

 The materials of these straps are of paramount importance.
 Think about the abuse the straps get exposed to.
 The harsh weather elements and the UV rays all play a role in testing the durability of these straps.

 For these reasons, you need quality materials that can withstand whichever abuse these straps are exposed to.
-Usually, tie down straps are made of nylon and polyester webbing.
+Usually, tie-down straps are made of nylon and polyester webbing.
 While nylon seems attractive with its cheaper price, it does not last as much as polyester webbing does.

 Polyester webbing can endure weather elements, protect against UV rays and does not stretch if the straps are immersed in water or soaked in rain.
 However, polyester is expensive but worth the value of money.
-I do not, however, insinuate that nylon is a bad material.
+I do not, however, insinuate that nylon is bad material.

 Load capacity and breaking strength

-Perhaps the single most concern is that how much load ca you clamp down and what is the breaking strength.
+Perhaps the single most concern is how much load can you clamp down and what is the breaking strength.
 Typically, the load capacity is a third of the breaking strength.
 Before making any purchase, make sure that your bike’s weight is equal or less than that of the straps load capacity.
 If it exceeds you might expose it to damages.